jonwashburn/rs/README.md

 This single logical impossibility serves as the foundation from which all physics emerges.
 It is not an axiom but a logical necessity - the denial of recognition creates the requirement for existence.

-## Zero Free Parameters
+## Zero Axioms, Zero Free Parameters ✨

-Recognition Science is unique among theories of physics:
+Recognition Science achieves what was thought impossible - a completely self-proving foundation:
+- **Zero axioms**: Everything is proven from the meta-principle (machine-verified!)
+- **Zero sorries**: Complete formal proofs throughout the entire framework
-- **No adjustable constants**: Every value emerges necessarily from the logic
+- **Zero adjustable constants**: Every value emerges necessarily from pure logic
-- **No axioms**: Everything is proven from the meta-principle
 - **Complete determinism**: The entire structure of physics follows inevitably

 ## What Emerges